Scalable Gaussian Process Regression Via Median Posterior Inference for Estimating Multi-Pollutant Mixture Health Effects: Discussion

 To illustrate the benefit of our method, we analyzed the association of a mixture of pollution constituents and green space and birthweights in the Massachusetts birth registry.
 To our knowledge, a Gaussian process regression analysis, commonly known as Bayesian kernel machine regression in the environmental literature, of the Massachusetts birth registry data would not have been possible using existing fitting algorithms.
 Our analysis found the strongest adverse associations between traffic-related particles and PM$_{2.5}$ not accounted for by the other pollutants.
 We observed the strongest positive associations with birthweight for Ozone and greenspace.
 A possible explanation for the Ozone finding is that Ozone is often typically negatively correlated with NO$_2$, another traffic pollutant, which was not included in this analysis.
 The greenspace finding is consistent with other analyses showing potentially beneficial effects of maternal exposure to greenness.

-Future efforts will focus on other multi-pollutant analyses both in this dataset as well as a range of other analyses in large-scale birth registry databases.
+Our work also has some theoretical limitations.
+While our primary focus was on the computational scalability and the estimation of the non-linear function $h_0$, we did not include an analysis of the posterior distributions for the variable selection parameters ($r_j$).
+A full validation of the distributed model's variable selection properties is an important next step, but was beyond the scope of this paper, which is focused on solving the computational bottleneck of the GP component.
+In terms of applications, future efforts will also explore other multi-pollutant analyses both in this dataset as well as a range of other analyses in large-scale birth registry databases.